 Two brothers from the Tito family bought Latrobe Brewing in early 1933.
 Prohibition was still in effect, but the duo took the gamble that paid off.
-In April of that year, 3.2% ABV became legal and by December 5th, the ban on alcohol was removed completely.
+In April of that year, 3.2 percent alcohol by volume (ABV) became legal, and by December 5th, the ban on alcohol was removed completely.
 In 1939, Rolling Rock Extra-Pale Lager was launched.

 Rolling Rock had mild success over the next several decades.
 The beer had loyal fans and was often considered the high-end brew for the working man.

-- In 2015, it was announced that the 'glass-lined tanks' key to Rolling Rock's production would be limited to aluminum cans only.
-Beer produced for glass bottles would be moved though it was promised that quality would not be sacrificed.
+In 2015, it was announced that the glass-lined tanks that were key to Rolling Rock's production would be limited to that produced to fill aluminum cans only.
+Beer produced for glass bottles would be moved, although it was promised that quality would not be sacrificed.